 In 2021, the global market for supercars was estimated to be worth approximately 13.6 billion pounds sterling and is forecast to remain largely consistent over the next five-year period.
-With a shareholding in excess of 30 per cent, Europe stands as the single biggest market globally, whilst North America and China share a large portion of what remains, making up a further 40 per cent between the two.
+With a shareholding in excess of 30 per cent, Europe stands as the single biggest market globally, whilst North America and China share a large portion of what remains making up a further 40 per cent between the two.
 The top four supercar manufacturers worldwide dominate 70 per cent of the market, those being Ferrari, Porsche, Lamborghini and Bentley.

 These models are the last of a dying breed with a long, storied lineage – the non-hybrid V12 Ferrari – and the market for both models is currently more populous than it has been in a number of years, showing the increasing desirability of supercar derivatives that have ceased production.
-The sheer number of cars currently available on the market indicates a possible shift to a buyer's market and a chance to add a potential AAA to your portfolio.
+The sheer number of cars currently available on the market indicates a possible shift to a buyer's market and a chance to add an AAA to your portfolio.

 With the exponential introduction of hybrid and electric cars, these 'last of' examples look set to become more and more frequent, presenting abundant opportunities for ground-floor supercar investments for those that identify them early.

-Whilst still on the subject of Ferrari, we can segway into the upper echelons of automotive exclusivity and the modern-day hypercar tripartite.
+Whilst still on the subject of Ferrari, we can segue into the upper echelons of automotive exclusivity and the modern-day hypercar tripartite.
 As discussed in our Ferrari F40 market value analysis, recent auctions indicate that the LaFerrari remains stable at around the £3 million mark whilst the McLaren P1 and the Porsche 918 values are on the up, recovering from a Covid-19-induced low in 2020 to now sit, on average at £1.5 million.

 The key factor for future values of the proclaimed 'holy trinity' is the World Endurance Championship (WEC).
 For those querying that statement, consider the much talked about WEC 2023 entries for both Porsche and Ferrari in the aptly named Hypercar category, with this comes growing anticipation of the concomitant road-going iterations.